aryskaliyev/nextjs/02. next-auth/README.md

 - To generate prisma client library run `npx prisma generate`.
 - To push database to neon.tech run `npx prisma db push`.
 - To install prisma adapter for authjs run `npm install @auth/prisma-adapter`.
-- To encrypt user password install bcrypt, run `npm i bcrypt`.
+- To encrypt user password install bcryptjs, run `npm i bcryptjs`.
-- To install brcypt types run `npm i -D @types/bcrypt`.
+- To install bcryptjs types run `npm i -D @types/bcryptjs`.

+- In order to enable login, we have to install next-auth v5 run `npm install next-auth@beta`.

+- Middleware is not next-auth specific.
+It is nextjs specific.